-In figure 15 we show the avalanche-size and waiting-time distributions for P(f) being the box distribution.
-It clearly shows that avalanche-size and waiting-times distributions are identical, as follows for all disorder classes from (D3).
-Moreover, the result is in agreement with the parameter free prediction of eq.
-(172), using ρ_m defined in equation (59).
+identical, as follows for all disorder classes from Eq.
+(D3).
+Moreover, the result is in agreement with the parameter free prediction of Eq.
+(172), using ρ_m defined in Eq.
+(59).

 D. Finite velocity

 In this section, we consider the equation of motion at finite velocity v, or rather at finite ηv , since the latter is the parameter entering all equations.